-As recently as last month, it took leaps and bounds of paperwork and approvals from Human Resources for employees to work from home.
+Prior to the COVID-19 pandemic, it took leaps and bounds of paperwork and approvals from Human Resources for employees to work from home.
 That is no longer the case.

-In just a few weeks, our country has pivoted to a work-from-home society, requiring most non-essential service workers to stay home and be productive.
+Since the outbreak, our country has pivoted to a work-from-home society, requiring most non-essential service workers to stay home and be productive.

 But the reality is most people have never worked from home.